opensafely/documentation/docs/getting-started/how-to/troubleshoot-common-codespaces-issues/index.md

 * Update your project pipeline file to reference the most recent action images and make any neccesary changes to your code (recommended)
 * Retain the references to the older action images, and use [`opensafely exec`](../../../opensafely-cli.md#exec-interactive-development) for interactive development using these action images' environments

-For the recently released `r:v2` image, until we have support for its version of R and libraries natively in codespaces, you can:
+For the more recently released `r:v2` and `r:v3` images, until we have support for its version of R and libraries natively in codespaces, you can:

-* Follow the instructions for [manually running `r:v2` instance of Rstudio in codespaces](../use-github-codespaces-in-your-project/index.md#rstudio-with-the-rv2-image) (recommended)
+* Follow the instructions for [manually running an alternative instance of Rstudio in codespaces](../use-github-codespaces-in-your-project/index.md#rstudio-with-the-rv2-image) (recommended)
-* Use the older `r:v1` image in your actions, and the integrated codespaces RStudio.